SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

 **Domain Policy Modification**

-??? abstract "Azure AD Domain Trust Modification"

-    Adversaries may add new domain trusts or modify the properties of existing domain trusts to evade defenses and/or elevate privileges.
-Confirm the added or modified target domain/URL is legitimate administrator behavior.

-    - **Effort:** elementary

 ??? abstract "Creation or Modification of a GPO Scheduled Task"

     Detects lateral movement using GPO scheduled task, often used to deploy ransomware at scale.
 This rule is based on the EventID 5145 which is specific to Windows Servers.
 The advanced audit policy setting Object Access > Audit Detailed File Share must be configured for Success/Failure.